tiles2hex¶

 The output is a plain tab-delimited text file.
 It is not a table: each line contains data for one unit and lines have different number of tokens.

-The first element in each line of the output is a random key, which can be used to shuffle the data before model training.
+The first element in each line of the output is a random key, which is used to shuffle the data before model training.
+With the same input data and the same --seed, this key generation is reproducible.
 When --randomize is not set when you run tiles2hex, you can do the following

-If you use lda4hex, you should always shuffle the ordering in the hexagon file.
+topic-model, you should always shuffle the hexagon file.

 The remaining of each line is structured as follows:

-In the basic case, the next two integers after the random key are coordinates (horizontal and vertical) in the axial hexagonal coordinate system.
+In 2D, the next two numbers after the random key are the Cartesian center coordinates (x, y) of the hexagon.

 The next 2K tokens (K pairs of non-negative integers) are the number of unique features (\(M_k\)) and the total count (\(C_k\)) for each modality.
 The number of modalities (K) is the same as the number of column indices specified in --icol-int.